XinhangJin/In-plane-Thermal-Conductivity-measurement-by-TPS-method/README.md

 Dr. Xixi Luo, Changan University, China
 Contact mail:xixiluo@chd.edu.cn

+## Acknowledgements

+Thanks Prof. Aji P. Mathew from Stockholm University as the supervisor of this porject.

+The developer gratefully acknowledge the financial support provided by the FLAG-ERA JTC 2023 program.
+This work was carried out within the framework of the FLAG-ERA Joint Transnational Call 2023, which has significantly contributed to the advancement of our research.

 ## 🚀 How to use it
 First, obtain the time–temperature data from the Hot Disk TPS 2500S instrument.